Doña Ana County Court Records

 Las Cruces, NM 88005

-Every request must include the requester’s name, address, and phone number and must identify the records sought with reasonable particularity.
+Every request must include your name, address, and phone number, and must identify the records you're looking for with reasonable particularity.

 Court record fees at the Third Judicial District Court

-Acceptable payment methods include cash, money order, cashier’s check, and credit or debit card (2.4% surcharge applies).
+Accepted payment methods include cash, money order, cashier's check, and credit or debit card (a 2.4% surcharge applies).
 Personal checks are not accepted.
-All monetary transactions must be completed by 4:00 p.m.
-(3:00 p.m. on the last day of each month).
+All payments must be completed by 4:00 p.m. — or by 3:00 p.m. on the last day of each month.

 Are Court Records Public in Doña Ana County?

-Court records in Doña Ana County are presumptively open to public inspection.
-Two overlapping legal frameworks govern access: the New Mexico Inspection of Public Records Act (NMSA 1978, Section 14-2-1 et seq.) and the New Mexico case access policy adopted by the Supreme Court of New Mexico.
+Court records in Doña Ana County are generally open to public inspection.
+Two overlapping frameworks govern access: the New Mexico Inspection of Public Records Act (NMSA 1978, Section 14-2-1 et seq.) and the New Mexico case access policy adopted by the Supreme Court of New Mexico.

 Under IPRA, every person has the right to inspect and obtain copies of public records held by government agencies, including court clerks.
-There is no requirement to state a reason for the request.
-IPRA requires a response within 15 calendar days, with a possible 15-day extension.
+You don't need to explain why you're making the request.
+IPRA requires a response within 15 calendar days, with a possible 15-day extension if needed.

-Despite the presumption of openness, certain categories of records are shielded from public access:
+Despite that general openness, certain categories of records are off-limits to the public:

-• Sealed records include documents that a judge has ordered sealed in the interest of justice, such as certain domestic violence affidavits, juvenile delinquency proceedings, and adoption files.
+- Sealed records include documents a judge has ordered sealed in the interest of justice — such as certain domestic violence affidavits, juvenile delinquency proceedings, and adoption files.

-• Confidential records encompass materials protected by statute, including records involving minors, mental health commitments, and grand jury proceedings.
+- Confidential records cover materials protected by statute, including records involving minors, mental health commitments, and grand jury proceedings.

-A person who needs access to sealed court records must file a petition with the court and demonstrate that the need for disclosure outweighs the privacy interests protected by the seal.
-The court then weighs the competing interests before ruling on the petition.
+If you need access to sealed court records, you must file a petition with the court and demonstrate that the need for disclosure outweighs the privacy interests the seal is meant to protect.
+The court then weighs those competing interests before ruling on your petition.

 Doña Ana County Criminal Court Records